hashicorp/consul/plugin/kubernetes/README.md

   the query.
 If **[ZONES...]** is omitted, then fallthrough happens for all zones for which the plugin is authoritative.
 If specific zones are listed (for example `in-addr.arpa` and `ip6.arpa`), then only queries for those zones will be subject to fallthrough.
-* `ignore empty_service` return NXDOMAIN for services without any ready endpoint addresses (e.g., ready pods).
+* `ignore empty_service` returns NXDOMAIN for services without any ready endpoint addresses (e.g., ready pods).
   This allows the querying pod to continue searching for the service in the search path.
   The search path could, for example, include another Kubernetes cluster.